humhub/documentation/docs/develop/modules-base-class.md

 ## Base Module Class

-The main module class defined in `Module.php` implements basic module functionality which will be described in more detail in the following sections.
-Currently there are two base module classes:
+The main module class defined in `Module.php` implements basic module functionality which will be described in more detail in the following section.
+There are two base module classes:

 - `humhub\components\Module` - Used for modules which can only be installed on a global level.
 - `humhub\modules\content\components\ContentContainerModule` - Used for modules which can also be installed